markharley12/TescoScraper/README.md

 ## Notes
 Ensure that ChromeDriver is compatible with your version of Google Chrome.
 If running in a headless environment, uncomment the headless option in the Chrome options configuration.
+In my testing environment the scraper only worked in non headless mode.
 ## License
 This project is licensed under the MIT License.